 Dojot was designed to make fast solution prototyping possible, providing a platform that’s easy to use, scalable and robust.
 Its internal architecture makes use of many well-known open-source components with others designed and implemented by dojot team.

 Using dojot is as follows: a user configures IoT devices through the GUI or directly using the REST APIs provided by the API Gateway.
-Data processing flows might be also configured - these entities can perform a variety of actions, such as generate notifications when a particular device attribute reaches a certain threshold or save all data generated by a device onto an external database.
+Data processing flows might be also configured - these entities can perform a variety of actions, such as generate notifications when a particular device attribute reaches a certain threshold or send data generated by a device to an external service.
 As devices start sending their readings to dojot, a user can:

-- receive these readings in real time by socket.io channels;
+receive these readings in real time by socket.io or websocket channels;

 These features can be used through REST APIs - these are the basic building blocks that any application based on dojot should use. dojot GUI provides an easy way to perform management operations for all entities related to the platform (users, devices, templates and flows) and can also be used to check if everything is working fine.